misaelaguayo/Rust-packet-visualizer/README.md

 # Rust packet visualizer
-An alternative way to visualize how packets on an interface form a graph
+An alternative way to visualize how packets on an interface form a graph.
+Defaults to listening on interface "en0"

 ![packetvisualizer](https://user-images.githubusercontent.com/29875928/189706365-64882191-53b9-469e-a7d3-7709c2f60df0.gif)